 As designated teacher, you have a statutory duty to provide an annual report to governors.
 It will explain the outcomes for children in care and previously looked after children.

 What the report should do

 - Set out and explain the progress and attainment of all children in care in the school community.
-This will include children placed by other local councils, as well as children in the care of Barnsley Council.
+This will include children placed by other local councils, as well as children in the care of us.

-- Include specific reference to those with special educational needs and disabilities (SEND) and how those needs are being met through school SEND provision and education, health and care plans.
+- Include specific reference to those with special educational needs and disabilities (SEND).
+It should explain how those needs are being met through school SEND provision and education, health and care plans.

-- Illustrate the in-school gap in attainment between children in care and their peers.
+- Show the in-school gap in attainment between children in care and their peers.

 - Benchmark the progress of children in care against national levels for all children and outcomes for children in care.